jlalcazar/aws-lambda/README.md

 # aws-lambda

-CheckInstances checks ec2 instances en all regions, lists and sends sns when exists in not excluded regions
+CheckInstances checks ec2 instances in all regions and notify when exists any in not excluded regions